formlio/forml/docs/workflow/operator.rst

 ----------------------

 Operators can implement whatever complex functionality based on any number of actors.
-They are using the :ref:`logical topology structures <topology-logical>` to implement the internal task graph and its composition with the preceding operators.
+They are using the :ref:`logical topology structures <topology-logical>` to define the internal task graph and its composition with the preceding operators.

 The base abstract class for implementing operators is the ``flow.Operator``: